 Let’s deal first with church staffing.
 Staffing obviously includes those who are on the church’s payroll, but could also be extended to some key unpaid volunteers or other key leaders in the church.

-Are your staff a lid for ministry effectiveness?
+Is your staff a lid for ministry effectiveness?

 John Maxwell had it right when he said, “Everything rises and falls on leadership.”
 That’s a tough pill to swallow for any pastor or church that needs to stare down some staffing issues that are creating lids for ministry effectiveness.
 But the reality is, the pastor and/or the team of staff could be impeding the church’s health and ability to multiply.
 The stakes are simply too high to not address this, or any of the other six church health issues.

 You may have heard some version of the Jim Collin’s quote from his best selling book, “Good to Great.”
 It goes something like this, “Get the right people on the bus, the wrong people off the bus, and the right people in the right seats.”

 The challenging issue of staff lids

 There may be no issue more challenging for a leader to address than this one.
 It’s tough for multiple reasons:

 First, it demands we wrestle with whether we are the right person on the right bus and in the right seat.
 In other words, am I as a pastor functioning in my most gifted area?
 If the answer to that question is yes then we have to figure out what other leadership lids are at work and how I can break through them.
 I have spent multiple seasons of my ministry fighting through leadership lids.
 It isn’t easy, but it is an incredibly rewarding journey because it brings greater impact for the leader and the church they lead.